notlion/audio-shadertoy/README.md

     echo "MONGODB_URI=mongodb://<user>:<pass>@<host>:<db>" >> .env

 #### Initialize and Update the Git Modules
-[Embr](https://github.com/notlion/embr), a minimal toolkit and WebGL, is included in the source as a submodule.
-Initialize ember with the following commands:
+[Embr](https://github.com/notlion/embr), a minimal WebGL toolkit, is included in the source as a git submodule.
+Initialize embr with the following commands:

     git submodule init
     git submodule update